BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Southern Stats and Trends

-- The Eagles have been underdogs by 20 points or more one time this year and have not covered the spread once.
+- This year, the Eagles are winless against the spread when entering a game as an underdog of 20 points or more.

-- Georgia Southern's games this season have gone over the total in five out of nine opportunities (55.6%).
+- Georgia Southern's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- The Eagles score 22.3 points per game, comparable to the 24.3 the Cougars surrender.

-- Georgia Southern is 2-0 against the spread and 3-0 overall in games when it records more than 24.3 points.
+- When Georgia Southern puts up more than 24.3 points, it is 2-0 against the spread and 3-0 overall.

-- When Georgia Southern picks up over 391.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- Georgia Southern is 3-1 against the spread and 3-2 overall when the team churns out more than 391.7 yards.

-- The Eagles have turned the ball over 14 times, three fewer times than the Cougars have forced turnovers (17).
+- The Eagles have 14 giveaways this season, while the Cougars have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.